beimingmaster/CarND-Behavioral-Cloning-P3/writeup_behavior_cloning.md

 #### 2. Final Model Architecture

+Our convolutionlal neural network architecture was inspired by NVIDIA's End to End Learning for Self-Driving Cars paper.
+The main difference between our model and the NVIDIA model is than we did use Dropout layers just after each Convolutional Layer in order to avoid overfitting.

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

 Model Architecture: